C++ Bit Operations

 Caveats:

-- Right shift on signed integers was implementation-defined for negative values before C++20.
-Since C++20, it is well-defined as an arithmetic (sign-extending) shift, equivalent to
+- Right shift on signed — implementation-defined for negatives before C++20; well-defined arithmetic (sign-extending) shift since C++20, =

 2. std::bitset